GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 states what the option does; you should tailor this to your program.
 If NULL then a generic message is placed instead.

-To parse the user’s selection you call
+To parse the user's selection you call

+.. _GMT_FFT_Parse:

 ::